Top 50 Frequently Asked Questions About Studying in Germany

 Most prospective students are really concerned if they can be able to find a part-time job to support themselves.
 There is no sure answer to this question as it depends on a whole range of factors.
 The first and probably the most important factor is your ability to speak good German.
 It will be very difficult to secure a job if you don’t speak any German.
 Another important factor is the city where you live.
 If your school is located in a big city like Berlin, then there is a high chance you might find something as compared to a smaller town.
 Don’t expect to earn much as a student unless you want to forfeit your studies which can get you into trouble.
 What you will earn from part-time jobs will just be enough to take care of basic living expenses.
 If your monthly payment exceeds 450 euros, you will have to pay taxes.
 As of January 1, 2015, the minimum wage in Germany is 8.50 euros per hour.

 Companies like Daimler and Amazon offer seasonal jobs to students during the holidays.
 Students can take advantage of this to earn some extra cash during their semester breaks.
-You can find out more about companies that offer holiday jobs to students by clicking here.

 44) My spouse plans to accompany me to Germany.
 Would he or she be allowed to work?